Very few things can beat the healing power (and downright deliciousness) of a good night’s sleep. So why is sleep important for women?

 The results and effectiveness can vary greatly, depending on: the individual and their unique composition, the administration method, product cannabinoid profile, timing, and dosage.

-We recommend self-experimenting with dosage and timing to fine-tune what works for you.
-It’s a good idea to keep a journal so you can keep track of your dosage, timing, and sleep.
-This can give you a clear set of data points for creating your optimum CBD regimen for sleep.
+We recommend self-experimenting with dosage and timing to find what works best for you.
+When it comes to understanding the effects of any new supplementation, it’s also wise to keep a journal where you track your dosage, timing, and sleep.
+This can give you a clear set of data points for creating the proper CBD regimen for sleep and allow you to better understand how it affects you.